Truesec/Kaseya-CheckandMitigate/README.md

 # Compatibility
 The tool has been tested on the following versions:
 - Windows 10, PowerShell version 2 and 5
-- Windows Server 2012 R2 version 2 and 4
+- Windows Server 2012 R2 PowerShell version 2 and 4

 # TODO
 - [ ] Test more operating system and PowerShell versions